 HISTORY OF WHO'S WHO

 The first edition of Who’s Who was published in 1849.
-Then a compact, 250 page volume (one tenth of the size of the 2013 edition), it consisted of an almanac followed by thirty-five lists of ranks and appointments and the names of those holding them.
+Then a compact, 250 page volume (less than one tenth of the size of the 2016 edition), it consisted of an almanac followed by thirty-five lists of ranks and appointments and the names of those holding them.
 These included the Royal Household, members of the House of Peers and House of Commons, judges, archbishops, and British envoys abroad.
 The lists gave no individual biographical details, apart from the annotations for Members of Parliament, whose constituency, age and ‘political bias’ were noted.

 In 1896 Who’s Who was acquired by A&C Black.
 Substantial changes were made to the nature and content of the book for the 1897 edition, one of which was the introduction of autobiographical entries which were submitted by some five thousand entrants in response to a questionnaire.
 A unique feature was the invitation to include Recreations.
 A pioneer of what would become a fascinating and famous tradition, George Bernard Shaw listed his recreations as ‘cycling and showing off’, while artist and author Harrison Weir claimed that he played ‘no games of any sort at any time’.

 Who’s Who expanded significantly in subsequent years and eventually, due to pressure on space, the lists that originally established Who’s Who were omitted; the resulting format, a book consisting solely of autobiographical entries, has been retained ever since.
 Throughout the 20th century Who’s Who reflected the many changes that occurred in the world; during the Second World War, Winston Churchill personally intervened to ensure its publication was not affected by the paper shortage, regarding its full circulation to be of national importance.